e-n-f/if-then-else/if-then-else.md

 * https://books.google.com/books?id=DB9YAAAAYAAJ&pg=PA147
 * https://books.google.com/books?id=bCRcAAAAQAAJ&pg=PA1

-So back to the original question: why is it called "else?"
+But even while CPL and MAD shunned the word "else," they kept the form and only changed the vocabulary.
+People keep searching for the perfect way to write a `for` loop, but the quest for the perfect conditional form seems to have ended in 1959.

-I think the answer is that for a few 19th century mathematical writers, "else" really was a conjunction, before it fell completely out of use in the 20th century.
+I still haven't answered the question of why it's called "else" because I really don't know.
+The best clue I have is that for a few 19th century mathematical writers, "else" really was a conjunction, before it completely fell out of use in the 20th century.

 * http://www.softwarepreservation.org/projects/ALGOL/report/BauerBRS-Proposal_for_a_Universal_Language-1958.pdf